-- Fire Extinguisher Make sure it is fully charged and secured in mounting bracket. - Lights Make sure all exterior lights operate. - Sewer and Water Supply Hose Unhook and store - TV Antenna Make certain the TV antenna is lowered and seated in its support cradle. - Loose Items Inside the Motor Home Store or secure items. - Pilot Lights Make sure all pilots are off. - Fuel Tanks Check level. - Water Tank Fill with fresh water. - Exterior Door and Step Make sure doors are closed, locked and step retracted. - Seats Adjusted for comfortable position and locked in place. - Mirrors Adjust for maximum visibility from driver's seat.
+- Fire Extinguisher Make sure it is fully charged and secured in mounting bracket. - Lights Make sure all exterior lights operate. - Sewer and Water Supply Hose Unhook and store - TV Antenna/Satellite Dish Make certain the antenna and dish are lowered and seated in their support cradles. - Loose Items Inside the Motor Home Store or secure items. - Pilot Lights Make sure all pilots are off. - Fuel Tanks Check level. - Water Tank Fill with fresh water. - Exterior Door and Step Make sure doors are closed, locked and step retracted. - Seats Adjusted for comfortable position and locked in place. - Mirrors Adjust for maximum visibility from driver's seat.